Dr. Marcy Levy Shankman

 R. Kelly Crace, Ph.D.

-He has served as director of two college mental health centers at Duke Univeristy and the College of William & Mary.
+He has served as director of two college mental health centers at Duke Univeristy and William & Mary.
 He received his academic and clinical training from Vanderbilt University, the University of North Carolina at Chapel Hill, and Duke University.

 Drew Stelljes, PhD